 Baby-safe lotions and soaps

 I like Shea Moisture’s head-to-toe baby body wash, Burt’s Bees Baby wash and Vaseline.
 Although I wouldn't use knockoff petroleum jelly, my mom has my husband and I rub Vaseline on our baby’s bottom every changing, and he’s never gotten diaper rash.
+We’re at 1 year and counting.
 Vaseline has healed everything from chafing discoloration to mild eczema flare-ups.
 Natural oils also impress.
-Extra virgin olive oil and coconut oil have helped multiple Honeycomb moms heal flaky baby scalps.
+Extra virgin olive oil and coconut oil have helped multiple Honeycomb moms heal flaky baby scalps, and scented castor oil is my hair oil of choice for the dry winter season.

 Baby monitors to consider